Kigzag/kigzag-docs-dep/src/tokens/introduction.md

 order: 1000
 ---

-  These are **non-tradable** fixed price tickets to get exclusive services/products from creator.
+  Smart tickets are **non-tradable** fixed price tokens, to access exclusive services & products from creators.
-  Buy Creator Tokens at a price fixed by Creator/Community using network wrapped token like WETH/WMATIC/WAVAX or stablecoins like USDC, DAI.
-These base tokens/payment tokens received are send to DAO contract which handles treasury.
+  Users can buy these tickets at a price fixed by creator/community using various [payment options](../payments).
+These tickets are send to DAO contract which handles treasury.
 <!-- <img src="./assets/tickets.png" width="400" height="250" /> -->
 ![](../../assets/tickets.png)